 Hi there, and welcome to FIRE for One!

 I’m a *cough* 50-something *cough* single living on the south side of Brisbane (Australia).
-I don’t have children, just a fur-kid (my gorgeous, 20-year old tortoiseshell cat).
+I don’t have children, but up until she passed away at the end of October 2019 I did have a fur-kid.
 I’ve been working for a state government department since mid-2006.
 My qualifications are in music and education but, although I work in an education & training related field, I’m not a teacher – my job is more IT based.

 I’ve been tossing up the idea of blogging my FIRE journey, not least because, as someone who’s only come into contact with the concept quite recently and is really behind the eight ball in terms of available time, I’m not even sure that the RE part of FIRE is going to be achievable for me, although I do hope to be able to retire by 65 rather than have to continue working past that.
 That said, I think the FI part should be, and that’s where my focus is for the moment.